 World of Hyatt

-- Hyatt has paused World of Hyatt points expiration through December 31, 2020
+- Hyatt initially paused World of Hyatt points expiration through December 31, 2020

 - World of Hyatt points typically expire after 24 months of zero qualifying account activity